 The third image below is courtesy of a post on Bike Forums by ‘iab’ who references it to a 1948-1949 Viscontea Pista.
 What is notable is this early Fiamme red label rim is without the reinforcing spoke eyelets and is simply engraved ‘Fiamme Milano’, and without the words ‘Brevetto Longhi’ as the rim does not make use of the Longhi patent.

 I am limiting this review to pre-1970 production however Fiamme went on to produce rims well into the 1980’s.
 Unfortunately like so many dominant Italian component manufacturers that got their start in the 1920s and 1930s, changing European trade laws along with the Japanese invasion of lucrative foreign markets may have proved too much for Fiamme and they went out of business.
-It is reported that Fiamme’s assets were purchased by FIR of Italy (Fabbrica Italiana Ruote).
+It is reported, but not certain, that Fiamme’s assets were purchased by FIR of Italy (Fabbrica Italiana Ruote).